 No. To make it easy for both you and Cancer Research UK, the declaration wording normally covers present, future and past donations.
 We can back-claim four years and we’ll continue to claim until you tell us otherwise, so long as you’re eligible.

 If you’ve changed your name, moved house or no longer qualify for Gift Aid due to a change in tax circumstance, please let us know by calling us on 0300 123 1022 or by emailing firstname.lastname@example.org

 £15 could fund Cancer Chat for 1 hour, helping people through very difficult times.

 By claiming Gift Aid, the extra 25% income could fund Cancer Chat for an extra 15 minutes.
 At no extra cost to you, you could be helping even more people.

-By claiming Gift Aid, at no extra cost to you, the extra 25% income could allow scientists to find out more about cancer than ever before by providing food for cells to grow in the lab.
+By claiming Gift Aid, at no extra cost to you, the extra 25% income could bring that number to 300, allowing scientists to find out more than ever before about cancer.